tanzhanwen/CSC301Project-SearchBlueprint/Phase1/user_stories.md

 16) As a beginner developer, I want to see the time that each function takes to finish its operations.

-17) As a developer, I want to
+17) As a developer, I want to know the current iterative progress of the search engine functions like with current progress highlighted.

-18) As a developer, I want to
+18) As a developer, I want high level descriptions of each function as a popup box when information box is clicked

 19) As a user, I want to have a save point in the tutorial so that I can come back to it later.